Ramsey problems for Berge hypergraphs: Small uniformity

 \begin{lemma} Suppose $T_i, T_i'$ are two trees on $i$ vertices.
 Then we have $R(B^3T_2,B^3T'_2)=3$, $R(B^3T_3,B^3T'_3)=4$ and $R(B^3T_4,B^3T'_4)=5$. $R(B^3S_5,B^3S_5)=6$ and if at least one of $T_5$ and $T_5'$ is not the star, then $R(B^3T_5,B^3T'_5)=5$.
 If $1<j<i\le 5$, then we have $R(B^3T_i,B^3T'_j)=i$. \end{lemma}

 \begin{proof} It is obvious that if $j\le i$, then to find a monoblue $T_i$ or a monored $T_j$ we need at least $i$ vertices and at least $i+j-3$ hyperedges.
 These imply all the lower bounds except for $R(B^3S_5,B^3S_5)>5$.
-To show that, let us take five vertices $v_1,\dots, v_5$ and color the hyperedges of the form $v_iv_{i+1}v_{i+2}$ (modulo $5$) to blue, and the remaining hyperedges to red.
+To show that, let us take five vertices $v_1,\dots, v_5$ and color the hyperedges of the form $v_iv_{i+1}v_{i+2}$ (where the addition is modulo $5$) blue, and the remaining hyperedges red.
 Then every vertex is incident to exactly three blue and three red hyperedges, thus there is no monochromatic Berge-$S_5$.